-- If you signed up for extra benefits, also called "optional supplemental benefits," then you pay an additional premium each month for these extra benefits.
-If you have any questions about your plan premiums, please call Customer Service (phone numbers are printed on the back cover of this booklet). - Some members are required to pay a Part D late enrollment penalty because they did not join a Medicare drug plan when they first became eligible or because they had a continuous period of 63 days or more when they didn't have "creditable" prescription drug coverage. ("Creditable" means the drug coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
+- Some members are required to pay a Part D late enrollment penalty because they did not join a Medicare drug plan when they first became eligible or because they had a continuous period of 63 days or more when they didn't have "creditable" prescription drug coverage. ("Creditable" means the drug coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
 For these members, the Part D late enrollment penalty is added to the plan's monthly premium.
-Their premium amount will be the monthly plan premium plus the amount of their Part D late enrollment penalty. - o If you are required to pay the Part D late enrollment penalty, the cost of the late enrollment penalty depends on how long you went without Part D or other creditable prescription drug coverage.
-Chapter 1, Section 5 explains the Part D late enrollment penalty. - o If you have a Part D late enrollment penalty and do not pay it, you could be disenrolled from the plan. - Some members may be required to pay an extra charge, known as the Part D Income Related Monthly Adjustment Amount, also known as IRMAA, because, 2 years ago, they had a modified adjusted gross income, above a certain amount, on their IRS tax return.
+Their premium amount will be the monthly plan premium plus the amount of their Part D late enrollment penalty. - If you are required to pay the Part D late enrollment penalty, the cost of the late enrollment penalty depends on how long you went without Part D or other creditable prescription drug coverage.
+Chapter 1, Section 5 explains the Part D late enrollment penalty. - If you have a Part D late enrollment penalty and do not pay it, you could be disenrolled from the plan. - Some members may be required to pay an extra charge, known as the Part D Income Related Monthly Adjustment Amount, also known as IRMAA, because, 2 years ago, they had a modified adjusted gross income, above a certain amount, on their IRS tax return.
 Members subject to an IRMAA will have to pay the standard premium amount and this extra charge, which will be added to their premium.
 Chapter 1, Section 6 explains the IRMAA in further detail.